Introduction

 Statistics presented in this publication use data from the Office for National Statistics' (ONS) Labour Force Survey (LFS).
 ONS have faced challenges around the falling number of responses to the LFS which has led to increased sampling variability.

 ONS expect to see improvements to response levels and rates due the reintroduction of face-to-face interviews and a sample boost in October 2023 and January 2024, respectively.
-However, as these improvements will take time to materialise in the LFS data, LFS statistics will be badged as "official statistics in development" until further review.
+However, as these improvements will take time to materialise in the LFS data, LFS statistics are badged as "official statistics in development" until further review.

 Coverage